In this article, we’re going to walk through the essential filmmaking basics from start to finish. So grab a cup of coffee, and settle in.

 - Come up with a story idea that has a hook and a hero

-- If you’re pitching your film, you’ll write a treatment (no need for this if you’re self-funding or creating a solo project)
+- If you’re pitching your film, you’ll write a logline and a treatment (no need for this if you’re self-funding or creating a solo project)

 - Write the script—or for a solo documentary production you might just flesh out your ideas